ipvm-wg/northstar/README.md

 2. Open world / extension without prenegotiation
 3. Participatory: anyone can consume, serve, or both
 4. Learn into our strengths: IPVM is not k8s, so don't try to be
-5. Common tasks should be simple, and complex things should be possible
+5. Common things should be simple, and complex things should be possible
 6. Handle low-level details (networking, failure, trust) so that others can focus on business logic
 7. Build in layers with clear audiences (machine-to-machine, end-user, etc)

 When in doubt, optimize for proliferation.
-Get implementations into many hands, find services that already tie-in at the RPC and trust layers (UCAN), and avoid having the core IPVM team become a bottleneck for extending the network.
+Get implementations into many hands, find services that already tie-in at the RPC and trust layers ([UCAN]), and avoid having the core IPVM team become a bottleneck for extending the network.
 [Richard Gabriel] described Unix and C as being like (helpful) computer viruses due to how they spread and integrate with other systems.

 IPVM simplifies distributed dataflow.
-It's tempting to think of it as moving single threaded local code to a logically centralized executor, but ultimately it's lowering the barrier of entry to distributed code.
+It's tempting to think of it as moving unconstrained centralized code to a logically centralized executor, but IPVM actually lowers the barrier of entry to distributed code.
+A disrtibuted context is fundamentally different from writing code for a single machine[^Lamport's Problem].

-[Homestar] is the reference implementation for the [IPVM] network.
-It is intended to be largely self-contained, and to run on as many systems as possible.
+[Homestar] is the reference implementation of the IPVM protocol.
+Homestar is intended to be largely self-contained, and to run on as many systems as possible.

+[^Lamport's Problem]: As Leslie Lamport says, "a distributed system is one in which the failure of a machine you have never heard of can cause your own machine to become unusable".

 ## Easy for Who?